CovenantSQL/GNTE/README.md

 - **node**: list ips of this network.
 Can only between "8.x.x.2 ~ 15.x.x.254" and must written in CIDR format.

 - **network params**:
-Support 6 tc network simulate params:
+Support 6 tc network limit params:

     ```
     delay